open-contracting/ocdskit/docs/cli/ocds.rst

 For the Python API, see :doc:`../api/upgrade`.

-If a *release* package is too large, you can upgrade its individual releases using ``--root-path releases``.
+If a *release* package is too large, you can upgrade its individual releases using ``--root-path releases.item``.

 .. _package-records: